 - Research before asking – Most sites have a Frequently Asked Questions (FAQs) page to guide new users.
 Read this before emailing or messaging so as not to waste other people’s time.

-- Remember emotion – subtle emotions and meanings do not transmit very well in an email or a post.
-However, do not use all caps as it designates shouting, or overuse smileys and emoticons as these may make you look unprofessional.
+- Remember emotion – Subtle emotions and meanings do not transmit very well in an email or a post.
+However, do not use all caps if you want to communicate strong emotion.
+All caps will make you look like you’re shouting or worse, that you are emotionally unstable.
+Don’t overuse smileys and emoticons because they make you look unprofessional.
 Constructing your sentences carefully and editing what you write before hitting send is often enough.

 Read more tips on the Netiquette of sending, Netiquette of replying, and Netiquette of confidentiality from Living internet.com.

 The Ten Commandments of Computer Ethics